wp-plugins/my-optional-modules/readme.txt

 * 'Hide WP Version': Strips the WordPress version out of your viewable source.
 * 'JS to footer': Move all javascript in your theme to the footer.
 * 'Lazy Load': Enable lazy load for images.
-* 'Meta': Enable automatic open graph integration for posts.
 * 'Disable Authors': Disable author archives if there is only one author.
 * 'Disable Dates': Disable date based archives.
-* 'Maintenace': Redirect non-logged in users to a specified URL while admin can still view the blog.

 == Installation ==
 = 3-step installation =